mohammad22/bookmark_trim/README.md

    will trim the bookmarks.
 This functionality requires `jpdfbookmarks` on your machine.

-* To Compress and trim the pdf files.
+* To Compress and trim the pdf files with default stop_words.
 This one needs `ghostscript` on your machine:

-    `pdfb.sh path-to-pdf-file-or-directory -sw . `
+    `pdfb.sh path-to-pdf-file-or-directory  `

+* To trim the word "dummy" from the beginging of the title:

+    `pdfb.sh path-to-dir -w dummy`

 * To use optimization without trimming bookmarks: